-Salonen has an extensive recording career.
+Salonen has an extensive and varied recording career.
 An album of Henri Dutilleux’s Correspondances, recorded with the Orchestre Philharmonique de Radio France in the presence of the composer, was released in 2013 by Deutsche Grammophon on the composer’s 97th birthday.
 Also that year, Sony completed a project that began with Salonen and the Los Angeles Philharmonic nearly 30 years ago: a two-disc set of the orchestral works of Lutosławski, released in what would have been the composer’s 100th year.
-In 2012 he recorded a disc of Saariaho's Passion De Simone with the Finnish Radio Symphony Orchestra and Dawn Upshaw.
 Deutsche Grammophon has also released a portrait CD of Salonen’s orchestral works performed by the Finnish Radio Symphony Orchestra and conducted by the composer, as well as a CD with Salonen’s Piano Concerto and his works Helix and Dichotomie.
-The latter, with the Los Angeles Philharmonic and Yefim Bronfman, was nominated for a Grammy in 2009.
 A CD of five of his orchestral works is available on Sony.
 2012 saw the release of his recording of Shostakovich’s previously undiscovered opera prologue Orango with the Los Angeles Philharmonic.
-In 2009 a new collaboration with the Philharmonia Orchestra’s partner label, Signum, was launched with the release of a live recording of Schoenberg’s Gurrelieder; other recent recordings with the Philharmonia on Signum include Berlioz’s Symphonie Fantastique and Mahler’s Sixth and Ninth symphonies.
-Salonen’s 2008 recording of Schoenberg’s Violin Concerto and Sibelius' Violin Concerto with Hilary Hahn and the Swedish Radio Symphony Orchestra won a Grammy Award.
-Other recordings include a DVD of Kaija Saariaho's opera L'Amour de Loin, with the Finnish National Opera, as well as two CDs with Hélène Grimaud featuring works by Pärt and Schumann.
-The first CD recorded at Walt Disney Concert Hall, Salonen's recording of Stravinsky's Rite of Spring with the Los Angeles Philharmonic, was nominated for a Grammy in 2007.
+In 2009 a new collaboration with the Philharmonia Orchestra’s partner label, Signum, was launched with the release of a live recording of Schoenberg’s Gurrelieder; other recent recordings with the Philharmonia on Signum include Berlioz’s Symphonie fantastique, Mahler’s Sixth and Ninth symphonies and, most recently, a disc of works by Bartók.
+Salonen’s 2008 recording of Schoenberg’s Violin Concerto and Sibelius’s Violin Concerto with Hilary Hahn and the Swedish Radio Symphony Orchestra won a Grammy Award.